bolt/docs/docs/nut-command/setup/setup-deploy.md

 setup:deploy
 ============

+<p class="note"><strong>Note:</strong> The command is provided by a separate
+package called <code>bolt/simple-deploy</code> that is installed by default with archive distributions, but needs to manually be included with Composer project installs.</p>

 Nut's `setup:deploy` is a simple tool to deploy a build of the current site from a local workstation to a (S)FTP enabled destination host.

 To use this tool, on your development machine **only** you can create a file named `.deploy.yml`.

+<p class="note"><strong>Note:</strong> This command will not appear in the list
+of available commands if the <code>.deploy.yml</code> file is not present.</p>

 Each key in the `.deploy.yml` represents a deployment target that can be uploaded to the remote destination via either FTP or SFTP (secure FTP).